 Owen enlisted in the autumn of 1915, attended officer-training school and entered active duty in 1916.
-Once on the front, he suffered from one terrifying experience after another.
-Eventually he was diagnosed with shell shock and sent to a military hospital outside Edinburgh for treatment.
+Once at the front, he suffered from multiple terrifying experiences and eventually was diagnosed with shell shock.
+Doctors sent him to a military hospital outside Edinburgh for treatment.

-There, he was able to immerse himself in Edinburgh’s artistic and literary culture, and met poet Siegfried Sassoon who became a close friend and mentor.
-His doctor also encouraged him to express his feelings with his writing.
+There, he was able to immerse himself in the city’s artistic and literary culture, and met poet Siegfried Sassoon who became a close friend and mentor.
+In addition, Owen’s doctor encouraged him to express his feelings in writing.

-Nov.
-4, 1918, France, while on a combat mission.
-Owen’s family received the telegram on Armistice Day just as the city’s bells were tolling to announce the war’s end.
+He was killed Nov.
+4 while on a combat mission in France.
+The Owen family received the notification of his death via telegram on Armistice Day just as bells tolled to announce the war’s end.

 DULCE ET DECORUM EST